 First, you need to secure a permit to the underground office in the tourist office in City Coliseum, Puerto Princesa City.
 Do this at least a day before your intended visit.

 On the day of your visit, make your way to Sabang Port.
-Show your permit and pay the environmental fee (P150).
+Show your permit and pay the environmental fee.
 The environmental fee is good for 5 days and can be used for both Puerto Princesa Underground River and Honda Bay.
 Your permit will be stamped once paid.
-Show this to the people organizing the motorized boats to the underground river.
-Fee for boat ride is P185 per person (15-20 minutes).
+Show this to the people organizing the motorized boats to the Entrance Beach.
 A boat takes 6 passengers so you may need to wait for others, but since there are a lot of tourists going to the underground river, you shouldn’t wait long.
+The boat ride takes 15-20 minutes.

 From the Entrance Beach, walk for about 100 meters to the jump-off point to the underground river.
 There you’ll be put on a paddle boat along with the same passengers you were with in the boat from Sabang.